 Should the characters initiate combat with Tuuk, Laren will come to his aid, begging the characters to spare his life.
 She will make the case for Tuuk, saying that he wishes to change in his heart and leave his old life behind.
 Of course, that is easier said than done.
 There is no love for goblins in the Kingdoms, especially not those originally of cannibalistic, mountain-dwelling tribes.

 Laren will eventually make the suggestion that the characters save her and take Tuuk with them.
-She wishes to return to her home in Lantern Falls, where she can be reunited with her family.
-Laren is a member of House Morninglight.
-Returning her to her people will earn the characters a favor (see the Temple of Law faction in Lantern Falls portion of the adventure series, coming soon).
+She wishes to return to her home in Lantern Falls, where she can be reunited with her family and Greencloak.
+Returning her to her people will earn the characters a favor from the Temple of Law.

 If the characters kill Tuuk (or even Laren) and search the room, they will find a small, locked chest (DC 15 Dexterity check with thieves’ tools to open) with 175 gp and 8 blue quartz gemstones (10 gp each) inside and Laren’s spellbook (contains all the spells on the mage spell list).
 On Tuuk, they can find a key ring with keys to all the doors in the Goblin Mine, including the strong room (area #A5).
 Finally, there is a crude map of the second level hanging on the wall.
 It shows the locations of the mine, the Dwarven Outpost, the Pool of the Mind Slugs, and the Labyrinth of Yuul relative to the large lake in the center of the level.
 Tuuk has notes regarding The Eyries, as well.
 These are his notes: